 Most Wonder Friends might already know a thing or two about graffiti.
 But did you know that graffiti doesn’t have to involve paint or chalk?
 It’s true!
 Street art can actually be made with…are you ready?...yarn!

+Yarnstorming has become popular all over the world.
 In the past, knitters and crocheters focused on functional items that individuals could wear and use.
-With the invention of yarnstorming, their works of art can now take on a greater role: beautifying public spaces for all to enjoy.
+With the invention of yarnstorming, their works of art can now take on a greater role.
+They beautify public spaces for all to enjoy.

 Would you like to try yarnstorming?
 What part of your town would you decorate first?
 By learning to knit or crochet, you could make much more than blankets and scarves.
 You could create works of art!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.W.2, CCRA.L.1, CCRA.L.2